 Hazard: Probability H / M / L Severity H / M / L Risk Level: Action to control risk.: Collision between crews marshalling.
 Medium Low Tolerable Crews issued with circulation map, marshals to monitor and direct crews.
 Collision involving racing crews.
-Medium Medium Moderate Racing lanes marked by buoys.
-Racing course monitored by marshals.
+Medium Medium Moderate Racing course monitored by marshals.
 Collision between crews and fixed hazards.
 Low Medium Tolerable Local hazards marked on map.
 Course monitored by marshals.
 Damage or injury resulting from collision.
 Low Medium Tolerable Competitors responsible for condition of boats, checked by control commission.
 First aiders on site.
-Nurse at Hurst Park.
+St Johns Ambulance at Hurst Park.
 Ambulance access points at Sunbury Park, Millennium Boathouse and Hurst Park.
 Capsize or swamping.
-Low Medium Tolerable Course monitored by at least 6 launches.
+Low Medium Tolerable Course monitored by at least 6 Marshals launches and three emergency response water cover boats/crews.
 Marshals have loudhailers, radios and telephones to summon assistance.
 Life jackets may be checked by control commission.
 Obstruction to racing crews by crews warming up or cooling down Low Low Trivial Course monitored by marshals and race monitors/umpires.
 Circulation pattern for boating/finish area issued.
 Sudden bad weather causing dangerous rowing conditions.
 Low Medium Tolerable Chief Umpire will stop racing, stewards will halt boating, marshals will assist crews in returning to boating area.

-High rate of river Medium Medium Moderate Weather forecast and Environment Agency advice flow. consulted before event.
+High rate of river flow.
+Medium Medium Moderate Weather forecast and Environment Agency advice consulted before event.
 Conditions leading up to event monitored.
 Racing for the youngest crews may be suspended.
 Event may be cancelled.
 Collapse of athlete on land.
-Low Medium Tolerable On Surrey side, boating marshal or other official summon Nurse by mobile telephone or radio.
+Low Medium Tolerable On Surrey side, boating marshal or other official summon St Johns Ambulance personnel by mobile telephone or radio.
 At Millennium Boathouse summon first-aider or call ambulance.
 Collapse of athlete in boat.
-Low High Moderate Nearest marshal to facilitate movement of crew to nearest landing point, Sunbury Park, Millennium Boathouse or Hurst Park.
-At Hurst Park, summon Nurse by mobile telephone or radio.
+Low High Moderate Nearest marshal or emergency water cover to facilitate movement of crew to nearest landing point, Sunbury Park, Millennium Boathouse or Hurst Park.
+At Hurst Park, summon St John's Ambulance by mobile telephone or radio.
 At other points, first-aider should make an assessment and call ambulance if necessary.
 Danger from other river traffic (no river closure) Medium High Substant- ial River traffic diversion signs in place.
-Buoys mark racing course.
+Marshals postioned along the race course.
 Suspend racing if a boat presents a clear collision danger.
 Danger from other river traffic (river closed).
 Low High Moderate Look out for any traffic movements.
 Attempt to enforce closure notice.
 Suspend racing if a boat presents a clear collision danger.

 River conditions and other factors affecting the race will be assessed over the five days prior to the race.
-A marshals' meeting, attended by the Chief Umpire, is held on the Friday, one day before the race, and a decision made to proceed.
+A marshals' meeting is held on the Friday, one day before the race, and a decision made to proceed.
 The event organiser will make a final assessment and decision on the morning of the race.
 Once the race has started, the Chief Umpire will be responsible for any decision to suspend or cease racing.